Andrzej Grabowski: Career

 Grabowski was awarded the Medal for Merit to Culture – Gloria Artis in 2007 for outstanding contribution to Polish culture.

 Personal life

-Grabowski was married to actress Anna Tomaszewska; the pair divorced in 2008.
+Grabowski was born on 15 March 1952 in Chrzanów, Poland.
+He was married to actress Anna Tomaszewska; the pair divorced in 2008.
 The marriage produced two daughters: Zuzanna and Katarzyna.
 Grabowski's son-in-law (and Zuzanna's husband) is Paweł Domagała.

 On 12 June 2009 Grabowski married Anita Kruszewska, a make-up artist with which he divorced in February 2018.
 From 2020 he is in a relationship with actress Aldona Grochal.

 His best man was the Polish actor Jan Nowicki.